alibaba/spring-ai-alibaba/spring-ai-alibaba-graph/spring-ai-alibaba-graph-core/src/site/markdown/concepts/low_level.md

 ## Streaming

-LangGraph4j is built with first class support for streaming. it uses [java-async-generator] library to help with this.
+LangGraph4j is built with first class support for streaming. it uses [java-async-projectGenerator] library to help with this.

 <!--
 There are several different streaming modes that LangGraph4j supports: